-- High Firs Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in list name of relevant policies, for example, information security, acceptable use policies and/or online safety policy. - High Firs Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- The Federation of S Martin's and Seabrook CEP Schools will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - The Federation of S Martin's and Seabrook CEP Schools is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in list name of relevant policies, for example, information security, acceptable use policies and/or online safety policy. - The Federation of S Martin's and Seabrook CEP Schools will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.